insaid2018/project-gallery/AI/Street View House Numbers Classification/README.md

 -   There are 10 classes, 1 for each digit.
 Digit '1' has label 1, '9' has label 9 and '0' has label 10.
 -  Dataset -  [link](https://www.kaggle.com/olgabelitskaya/svhn-digit-recognition)
 ## Acknowledgements
 The SVHN dataset originates from [http://ufldl.stanford.edu/housenumbers/](http://ufldl.stanford.edu/housenumbers/).
-The banner photo was by Annie Spratt on Unsplash.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTM1NjA3MTI5MF19
 -->